Specify time zones for timestamps

 [source::/mnt/ca/...]
 TZ = US/Pacific

-- Solaris versions of Splunk software store TZ information in this directory:
+- Solaris versions of Splunk software store TZ information in the

 - Windows versions of Splunk software ship with a copy of the TZ database.

-Refer to the list of tz database time zones for all permissible
+See list of tz database time zones for a list of tz database time zones.

 Map timezone strings extracted from event data